 If you don’t want to add any sauce or seasoning, skip this step.

-Preheat the air fryer on 400°F for 6 minutes.
-Doing this will ensure the salmon gets a nice char/sear without overcooking it.
+Preheat the air fryer on 400°F. Doing this will ensure the salmon gets a nice char/sear without overcooking it.
 If you put it into a cold air fryer, it will cook mostly through before char starts to form.

 Spray the basket lightly with cooking oil and place the salmon into the air fryer basket.
 Spray the tops of the salmon lightly with cooking oil.
 If you didn’t marinate or season the salmon, sprinkle on some salt and pepper.

 Cook the salmon for about 6 minutes, flipping the pieces over carefully at the halfway point.
+If your air fryer cooks hot, you’ll want to check on them a few times during cooking to make sure you don’t overcook them.
 When done, the salmon should have developed some char and crispy edges.
 Don’t overcook it hoping to get more char.
 It’s better to have properly cooked salmon than to get the char.

 Carefully remove the salmon from the basket with tongs and place them on a serving plate.
 Sprinkle with sesame seeds and green onion.
 If serving as finger food, place toothpicks near the salmon or serve it with tongs.